rahul-gharat/dronahq-docs/docs/reference/connectors/clarifai.md

 ### Predicting image
 You can predict various features and attributes of objects present in an image URL by the means of different existing models of Clarifai used for image prediction.

-Simply integrate the server-side action or the data-bind option of the Clarifai connector and select the `PredictImage` endpoint.
+Simply integrate the `Connector > Library` action or the data-bind option of the Clarifai connector and select the `PredictImage` endpoint.
 Provide the required details such as `Model` and `image URL`.

 We have selected `Image Recognition (General Image recognition) `as the model and used a cat image URL.